 Business Rate discounts and exemptions

-If you are entitled to receive retail relief, please email us on [email protected]
+If you are entitled to receive this relief, please email us at [email protected].

 Small Business Rates Relief

 If a ratepayer’s sole or main property has a rateable value which does not exceed £15,000, the ratepayer may receive a percentage reduction in their rates bill for the property of up to a maximum of 100%.The level of reduction will depend on the rateable value of the property.
 For example eligible properties with a rateable value below £12,000 will receive 100% relief.
 Eligible properties between £12,000 and £15,000 will receive partial tapered relief.

 To be eligible to receive this you must occupy a property within the rateable value bands mentioned above and only occupy one premises in England and Wales.

 If you later get a second property you will still get the discount for twelve months.